 That wasn’t the only damage when we returned home.
 We have a pool cage and, from what we are told, it was a tornado that took it out.
 It is literally hanging by a thread.
 Thankfully, no damage to our home.
 But so many have been devastated throughout the state of Florida and the Caribbean.
 So some blogger friends and I are joining forces to bring awareness and offer links to organizations that will help with Hurricane Irma recovery.
 You can find those links at the bottom of this post.
 Even now, there are so many without.
 Without power, shelter, food and more.
 Many, especially in the Florida Keys lost absolutely everything.

-As a native Floridian and this was my fourth evacuation.
+I’m a native Floridian and this was my fourth evacuation.
 Twice as a small child, then two weeks after my second son was born we evacuated for hurricane Charley.
 We evacuated thinking we were taking a direct hit.
 This time we evacuated thinking the direct hit would be very close, still not good.
 If you’ve never evacuated for a hurricane, it’s really hard to describe the emotions.
 You leave thinking you’ll never see your house or stuff again.
 It is just stuff but it’s memories of a lifetime, your kids, your marriage.
 Much to my husbands dismay I packed up EVERY SINGLE PHOTOGRAPH.
-Everything else can be replaced.
 My maternal grandparents wedding photo taken in 1921, one of only 2 photos I have of my grandfather.
 Photos of ancestors that date to the 1800’s.
 Baby pictures, you name it.
 I’m sure you get the picture.

 Yes, Key limes are should be yellow.
 Not green like you find in stores.
 When you pick them, they should easily twist off the branch.
 If they do not, they are not ready.
 I don’t even test the green ones.
 I had so much fruit that I couldn’t use it all so I juiced the limes and froze the juice for later use.
+If you can’t get real Key limes, authentic Key lime juice is the next best thing.

 With only four ingredients, this recipe is perfect for any skill level.
 So week 17 in the 52 Week New Recipe Challenge is a new to me recipe for Key lime pie.
 I have made others in the past but this one is frozen and no bake, making it perfect for summer.
 The texture is smooth and creamy.
 Very refreshing on a hot Florida day.